FILTER BY TAG

 Before you can sync the terminal with the point-of-sale (POS) system to establish a secure connection, you must activate the terminal.
 For more information, see Activating a Terminal in the Acceptance Devices App.

-If Mutual Transport Layer Security (mTLS) is enabled, and terminal activation is completed, the Acceptance Devices app's Generate POS Connection Code screen appears.
+If Mutual Transport Layer Security (mTLS) is enabled, and terminal activation is complete, the Generate Code screen appears during terminal set up.

-Follow these steps to generate a POS connection code for the POS system in the Acceptance Devices app:
+Follow these steps to generate a POS connection code for a POS system in the Acceptance Devices app:

 Generate Code